chsxf/mfx.wiki.mirror/Setting-Up-Your-First-App.md

 ```

 > **IMPORTANT NOTE:**\
 > The `.htaccess` file above is designed for setups with virtual hosts targetting the root folder directly.
-If your local development setup in placed in a sub-folder of your webserver (ie `http://localhost/my-website-subfolder/`), you have to adapt the file as follow:
+If your local development setup in placed in a sub-folder of your webserver (for example, `http://localhost/my-website-subfolder/`), you have to adapt the file as follow:
 >
 > * Replace `RewriteBase /`  with `RewriteBase /path/to/your/website/subfolder`
 > * Replace `RewriteRule . /entrypoint.php [L]` with `RewriteRule . /path/to/your/website/subfolder/entrypoint.php [L]`